- Hunger in NYC

-City Harvest rescues excess food using a fleet of 19 refrigerated trucks, three cargo bikes, over 150 employees, and more than 4,000 volunteers.
-In fiscal year 2014, City Harvest will collect 46 million pounds of food, greater than the total amount of food collected in its first 14 years combined.
-Sixty percent of this total will be comprised of fresh fruits and vegetables.
+City Harvest rescues excess food using a fleet of 19 refrigerated trucks, three cargo bikes, over 150 full-time employees, and more than 8,000 volunteers.
+In fiscal year 2015, City Harvest will collect 50 million pounds of food, greater than the total amount of food collected in its first 14 years combined.
+Seventy five percent of this total will be comprised of nutrient dense foods, including fresh produce, meat and dairy.
 At City Harvest, we recognize our responsibility to the people we serve and ensure the highest food safety standards in every facet of our food rescue operations.
 We take careful steps to ensure that each pound of food is rescued and delivered safely.

 Using a fleet of 19 trucks and three cargo bikes, City Harvest rescues and delivers food seven days a week.
 In one year, our trucks drive nearly 200,000 miles across the five boroughs, or more than eight times around the equator.

 In December 2011, City Harvest opened a new 45,400 square foot Food Rescue Facility in Long Island City, Queens, helping us to bring more food to hungry New Yorkers.
 With this facility, City Harvest has the ability to rescue and deliver large amounts, and a great variety, of food.
 The Facility was outfitted with a large cooler and freezer to safely hold perishable food on a short-term basis, and a large dry storage area to sort non-perishable goods.
 Each morning, City Harvest's fleet of trucks are loaded with food and begin their day picking up and delivering food for hundreds of community programs.